Jim Ananich: Political career

-Ananich served on the Flint City Council from November 8, 2005 to November 9, 2009.
-He ran against Lee Gonzales for Michigan State Representative in the 2004 Democratic primary and lost.
+Ananich served on the Flint City Council from November 8, 2005, to November 9, 2009.
+He ran against Lee Gonzales for Michigan's 49th House of Representatives district in the 2004 Democratic primary and lost.
 The next year, he was elected to Flint City Council and serve until 2009.
 On November 10, 2008, Ananich was selected by the council to be their president replacing Carolyn Sims.
 Ananich was succeeded as Council President by Delrico Loyd and as Member from the 7th ward by Dale Weighill.
-He then ran for State Representative in 2010 winning against Allan Pool 67% to 33%, succeeding Gonzales.
+He then ran for Michigan's 49th House of Representatives district in 2010 winning against Allan Pool 67% to 33%, succeeding Gonzales.

-Ananich was unopposed in the Democratic primary on August 7, 2012 in his run for reelection, which he won on November 6 with nearly 74 percent of the votes.
-He introduced a bill on February 5, 2013 to correct a law regarding the abuse of vulnerable adults changing how prosecuting attorneys prove their case and was signed into law on June 4, 2013.
+Ananich was unopposed in the Democratic primary on August 7, 2012, in his run for reelection, which he won on November 6 with nearly 74 percent of the votes.
+He introduced a bill on February 5, 2013, to correct a law regarding the abuse of vulnerable adults changing how prosecuting attorneys prove their case and was signed into law on June 4, 2013.

-In 2013, with a vacancy due to John J. Gleason's resignation from the 27 District State Senate seat, he won election to the position on May 7.
+In 2013, Ananich won the election on May 7, 2013, to fill the vacancy in the 27th district in the Michigan Senate caused by John J. Gleason's resignation.
 He introduced on October 23 a drive-by shooting incidents law that increased penalties which was passed and signed into law July 16, 2014.
 His scrap metal bill was signed into law on December 31.
 Ananich faced no opposition in the Democratic primary election on August 5, 2014.
-The Democratic State Senate caucus on November 6, 2014 selected Ananich to be the upcoming Senate Minority Leader.
+The Democratic State Senate caucus on November 6, 2014, selected Ananich to be the upcoming Senate Minority Leader.

 Policy positions

 Shortly into his tenure as senator, the Flint water crisis enfolded over the course of several months and drew national attention to Flint.
 On January 13, 2016, Ananich called for the state to refund $2 million to the city; Ananich also requested further emergency funding from the state and a commitment to long-term funding to address the effects of the lead contamination.
 Ananich also criticized the role emergency managers played in the crisis and said that the law allowing the position of emergency manager should be reviewed and repealed.
 On January 20, 2016, Ananich introduced Senate Resolution 0133 (2016) that would grant state lawmakers probing the Flint water crisis subpoena power over the governor's office, which is immune to the state Freedom of Information Act.

 On February 23, 2016, the Michigan state legislature started a committee to investigate the crisis.
 Ananich was named co-vice-chair along with Representative Ed McBroom.

-Ananich is a supporter of cryptocurrencies and stated that he wants to make Michigan the most pro-Bitcoin state in the country in 2022.
+Ananich is a supporter of bitcoin and stated that he wanted to make Michigan the most pro-bitcoin state in the country in 2022.
+He has said he is against lawmakers buying and trading stocks while in office.